Omnibus CLTs for Fr\'echet means and nonparametric inference on non-Euclidean spaces: Real data examples

 $\sym^{+}(3)$, the space of $3\times 3$ positive definite matrices, has important applications in diffusion tensor imaging (DTI).
 Diffusion tensor imaging provides measurements of $3\times 3$ diffusion matrices of molecules of water in tiny voxels in the white matter of the brain.
-When there are no barriers, the diffusion matrix is isotropic, and in the presence of structural barriers in the brain white matter due to axon (nerve fiber) bundles and their myelin sheaths (electrically insulating layers) the diffusion is anisotropic.
-When a trauma occurs, due to an injury or a disease, this highly organized structure is disrupted and anisotropy decreases.
-Statistical analysis of DTI data suing two- and multiple-sample tests is important in investigating brain diseases such as autism, schizophrenia, Parkinson's disease and Alzheimer's disease.
-There has been a growing body of work on DTI data analysis ( \cite{2014arXiv1407.6383S}, \cite{2014arXiv1406.3361J}, \cite{dryden2009}.)
+When there are no barriers, the diffusion matrix is isotropic.
+When a trauma occurs, due to an injury or a disease, this highly organized structure, due to axon (nerve fiber) bundles and their myelin sheaths (electrically insulating layers), is disrupted and anisotropy decreases.
+Statistical analysis of DTI data using two- and multiple-sample tests is important in investigating brain diseases such as autism, schizophrenia, Parkinson's disease and Alzheimer's disease.
+There has been a growing body of work on DTI data analysis \cite{2014arXiv1407.6383S, 2014arXiv1406.3361J, dryden2009}.

 We now consider a diffusion tensor imaging (DTI) data set consisting of 46 subjects with 28 HIV+ subjects and 18 healthy controls.
 Diffusion tensors were extracted along the fiber tract of the splenium of the corpus callosum.
-The DTI data for all the subjects are registered in the same atlas space based on arc lengths, with 75 features obtained along the fiber tract of each subject.
+The DTI data for all the subjects are registered in the same \emph{atlas space} based on arc lengths, with 75 features obtained along the fiber tract of each subject.
 This data set has been studied in a regression setting in \cite{Yuan2012}.
 Our results are new and do not follow from \cite{Yuan2012}.
 We carry out two sample tests between the control group and the HIV+ group for each of the 75 sample points along the fiber tract.
 Therefore, 75 tests are performed in total.
 Two types of tests are carried out based on the Euclidean distance and the log-Euclidean distance.
-We plot the $p$-values for the 75 tests along the fiber tract as a function of the arc length for both approaches.

 The simple Bonferroni procedure for testing $H_0$ yields a $p$-value equal to 75 times the smallest $p$-value which is of order $10^{-7}$.
 To identify sites with significant differences, the 75 $p$-values are ordered from the smallest to the largest with a \emph{false discovery rate} of $\alpha=0.05$, $58$ sites are found to yield significant differences using the Euclidean distance, and 47 using the $\log$-Euclidean distance (see \cite{citeulike:1042553}).
-The details may be found in \url{https://stat.duke.edu/~ll162/research/}.